threethan/XCX-Cut-Content-Mod/README.md

 **Time Attack Missions**
 - Dominating Twins - A few rounds of mechanoid enemies, ending with two unique xe-dom enemies
-- Skell Showdown - A many round skell-vs-skell battle, with a lurking Xern that powers up over time
+- Skell Showdown - A many round skell-vs-skell battle, with a lurking Xern that powers up over time (the Xern doesn't need to be killed, but might kill you if you let it live!)
 - Twin Dolls of Combat - A rematch against the NeilNail enemies, with a much higher drop rate for the mask items
 - The Mourning Giant - A millesaur accompanied by some terebra
 - Cauldros's Finest - A fight against powerful enemies.
 Beware the drop!

 Some enemies were intended to have time attacks, but the missions were removed and unrestorable.
 Instead, I made new missions for each of them.

 **New Time Attack Missions**
-- The Ganglion Goliath - Refight against the Zu Pharg, now lv100 (skells allowed)
+- The Ganglion Goliath - Refight against the Zu Pharg, now lv100 (skells allowed & recommended)
-- Skell of the Abyss - Refight against Almandal, new lv60
+- Skell of the Abyss - Refight against Almandal, now lv60
-- Chimeric abomination - Refight against the final boss
+- Chimeric abomination - Refight against the final boss, very difficult!

 **Support Missions**
 - Ibra Ravine Royale - 200 reward tickets, 60000 miranium, skells allowed